AntonioEAB/Calculator_JS/README.md

-# Calculator_JS
-#Simple Calculator with Vanilla JavaScript and CSS
-This project demonstrates the creation of a basic calculator using vanilla JavaScript and CSS.
-It showcases the fundamental concepts of user interaction, dynamic DOM manipulation, and mathematical operations.
+# ⌨️ Simple Calculator ⌨️

+> A sleek and minimalistic calculator built with pure JavaScript and CSS, showcasing the power of vanilla web development.

+## 💡 Features

+- 📲 **Responsive Design**: The calculator adapts seamlessly to different screen sizes, ensuring a consistent experience across devices.
+- 🧮 **Arithmetic Operations**: Perform all basic arithmetic operations (+, -, *, /) with ease.
+- 🔢 **Decimal Support**: Work with decimal numbers for precise calculations.
+- 🆎 **Clear and Equal Buttons**: Quickly clear the input or evaluate the current expression.